-truncate_connection_id (0x0004): The truncated connection identifier parameter indicates that packets sent to the peer can omit the connection ID.
-This can be used by an endpoint where the 5-tuple is sufficient to identify a connection.
+omit\connection\id (0x0004): The omit connection identifier parameter indicates that packets sent to the endpoint that advertises this parameter can omit the connection ID.
+This can be used by an endpoint where it knows that source and destination IP address and port are sufficient for it to identify a connection.
 This parameter is zero length.
-Omitting the parameter indicates that the endpoint relies on the connection ID being present in every packet.
+Absence this parameter indicates that the endpoint relies on the connection ID being present in every packet.